 At the first class, the instructor will hand out a course outline listing the course objectives, content, bibliography, teaching methods, activity calendar, evaluation methods, and any other course-specific procedures (e.g., procedures for an online, distance-learning, or intensive course).
 It is important to read and follow it.
+The course outline is also available on the monPortail course site.

 You will be given a lot of information in class, especially at the beginning of the semester.
 You should start planning your assignments and exam preparation in the first few weeks of classes.
-Exams are generally concentrated over two one-week periods, one halfway through the semester and the other at the end
+Exams are generally concentrated over two one-week periods, one halfway through the semester and the other at the end.